-a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.

-c.
 Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-d.
-Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-e.
-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+- d.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - f.

-f.
 The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-- 1. Explain the basic principle of various manufacturing methods. - 2.
-Interpret the principles and appropriateness of conventional machining processes - 3.
-Explain the suitable joining methods to develop aerospace components. - 4.
-Explain the basic principle for various forming process - 5.
-Interpret the principles and appropriateness of non-conventional machining processe
+- 1. Apply the basic principle of various manufacturing methods. - 2.
+Apply the principles and appropriateness of conventional machining processes - 3.
+Apply the suitable metal joining process for the given materials and its applications - 4.
+Apply the basic principle for various forming process - 5.
+Apply the principles and appropriateness of non-conventional machining process processes Mechanical Properties of Materials (Ductility, brittleness, hardness, toughness, malleability, etc.

-CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3
+C O No PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO1 0 PO1 1 PO1 2 PSO 1 PSO 2 PSO 3

-1 3 1 1 1
+1 3 1 - 1 1

 2 3 2 2 1 3 2

 3 1 3 2 3

 4 2 3 1 2

-5 2 2 3 1 2
+5 2 2 - 3 1 2

-Introduction to manufacturing - Classification of manufacturing processes - Selection of manufacturing processes Mechanical Properties of Materials (Ductility, brittleness, hardness, toughness, malleability, etc.
+Introduction to manufacturing - Classification of manufacturing processes - Selection of manufacturing